alexarena/logger-pro/README.md

 ## Features

+❗️ **Message Types: ** In addition to the regular ones, you can log success, error, info, and warning messages.

+✅ **Emoji Log Symbols: ** 👁💖 Emoji.

 🔕 **Disable Logging:** Just call `.disable()` and messages will stop being logged.

-🌎 **Environmentally Concious:** Logging can be enabled or disabled based on the value of an environment variable.
+🌎 **Environmentally Conscious:** Logging can be enabled or disabled based on the value of an environment variable.

 🗄**Log to File:** Messages can be sent to a logfile and/or stdout.